maplibre/maplibre-gl-js-docs/docs/pages/example/image-on-a-map.md

 ---
 title: Add an image
-description: Dark vector baselayer with radar weather image overlay.
+description: Add a radar weather image overlay on top of a dark vector baselayer.
 topics:
   - Sources
   - Layers